SolaceProducts/terraform-provider-solacebroker/docs/data-sources/msg_vpn_topic_endpoint_template.md

 </pre>
 - `consumer_ack_propagation_enabled` (Boolean) Enable or disable the propagation of consumer acknowledgments (ACKs) received on the active replication Message VPN to the standby replication Message VPN.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `true`.
 - `dead_msg_queue` (String) The name of the Dead Message Queue (DMQ).
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `"#DEAD_MSG_QUEUE"`.
 - `delivery_delay` (Number) The delay, in seconds, to apply to messages arriving on the Topic Endpoint before the messages are eligible for delivery.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `0`.
-Available since 2.22.
+Available since SEMP API version 2.22.
 - `event_bind_count_threshold` (Attributes) (see [below for nested schema](#nestedatt--event_bind_count_threshold))
 - `event_msg_spool_usage_threshold` (Attributes) (see [below for nested schema](#nestedatt--event_msg_spool_usage_threshold))
 - `event_reject_low_priority_msg_limit_threshold` (Attributes) (see [below for nested schema](#nestedatt--event_reject_low_priority_msg_limit_threshold))
+- `id` (String) Placeholder identifier attribute.
 - `max_bind_count` (Number) The maximum number of consumer flows that can bind.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `1`.
 - `max_delivered_unacked_msgs_per_flow` (Number) The maximum number of messages delivered but not acknowledged per flow.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `10000`.
 - `max_msg_size` (Number) The maximum message size allowed, in bytes (B).
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `10000000`.